-Are you fighting for your marriage and need motivation to keep moving in the right direction?
+Are you fighting for your marriage and need motivation to keep moving in the healthy direction?

-Most of the women I coach (and many who read my blog) desire to see breakthroughs in their relationships.
+Many of the women I coach and many who read my blog desire to see breakthroughs in their relationships.

-Based on my experience and working with others, a key factor for turnarounds is a willingness to take responsibility for our own personal growth vs. focusing on making your spouse grow.
+Based on experience and working with others, a key factor for turnarounds (either personal or marital) is a willingness to take responsibility for our own personal growth vs. focusing on making your spouse grow.

 Your husband (or wife, if you are a husband reading this) might very well need to grow.
 But you can’t make them.